garestrepop/db_taskmanager/README.md

 # db_taskmanager
 It's a database for task manager.
 It used ORACLE SQL, PL/SQL.

+This project is to demonstrate my knowledge in PL/SQL

 ## Prerequisites
 1. You must a Oracle Database higher than 19c